Shreyav29/Scraping-Bitcoin.com-using-Selenium-/README.md

 # WebScrapingBitcoin.com
-In this project I am trying to scrape the Bitcoin.com website and downlaod various paramters belonging to the Bitcoin cryptocurrency.
+In this project I am trying to scrape the Bitcoin.com website and download various parameters belonging to the Bitcoin cryptocurrency.
 I am using Selenium for this web scraping.

 ## Downloads
 - You need to install Selenium on your system.
 Command : pip install Selenium